 If you are allergic to certain medications, ask your doctor about alternative drugs and consider wearing a bracelet or carry a card that identifies your allergy to drugs in case of a medical emergency.

 Latex is a natural substance (sap) that comes from the rubber trees and used for making many commonly used products such as rubber bands, rubber gloves, condoms, toys, balloons, toys, bandages, and rubber balls.
 Contact with the products that are made with rubber can cause allergic reactions in some people.
 Some common symptoms of latex allergies are rashes, swelling, hives, wheezing, coughing, diarrhea and vomiting.

 The best way to avoid allergic reactions to latex is to avoid or minimise your usage of products containing latex.
 You should try to use non latex alternatives for products such as gloves or condoms.

-We all know to visit a doctor when we are sick or facing a medical emergency, but how about when we are perfectly well?
-Regular medical checkups, even when we are in perfect shape, can help in improving our overall health immensely by keeping us proactive and informed about ourselves.
+We all know to visit a family care doctor when we are sick or facing a medical emergency, but how about when we are perfectly well?
+Visits to a medical clinic for regular medical checkups, even when we are in perfect shape, can help in improving our overall health immensely by keeping us proactive and informed about ourselves.
 After all, prevention is better than a cure!